Home / Blog / The Foundation of a...

 Subscribe

 A go-to-market (GTM) plan is the strategic action plan you’ll be implementing to reach your target audience.
-For start-up SaaS companies that are ready to scale and jumpstart their growth, you’ll need first to answer one fundamental question.
-How do you decide where to go-to-market
+For start-up SaaS companies that are ready to scale and jumpstart their growth, you’ll need first to answer one fundamental question: How do you decide where to go-to-market

 Chances are, most of your key stakeholders, from investors to board members (sometimes even spouses), will have an opinion.
 Recommendations may be based on past experience, market research, gut feeling, or early sales.
-If you’re unsure where to start, we have this specialized B2B SaaS Go-to-market plan template that successfully helps our clients find their strategy.

 READ ARTICLE